-Fun Writing games to engage students
+The best writing games to engage students

 Sentence Stretching

 Start with a short sentence or group of words.
-Pass it around to about 6 people, with the rule that each person must add (a word or a group of words) or change ONE word ( to another word or a group of words) to make the sentence more specific and more interesting.
+Pass it around to about 6 people, with the rule that each person must add (a word or a group of words) or change ONE word ( to another word or a group of words) to make the sentence more specific and more enjoyable.

 Rebus writing